First of all I would like to thank you.

-The reason your style of behavior worked well in your interviews is because that is exactly the style the consultant who is interviewing you will be taking the next day with his or her client.
+The reason your style of behavior worked well in your interviews is that it is exactly the style that the consultant who is interviewing you will be taking the next day with his or her client.

 When you demonstrate this ability in the interview, it is not at all difficult for the interviewer to imagine that you will very likely behave the same way with clients.

 The golden rule of thumb on determining if anything you do in a case interview is a good idea can be based on the following question.